its6ueq/oop/README.md

 # TanksGame

-Implementation of Tank Game. \n
+Implementation of Tank Game \n
-Game was written in Java Swing. \n
+Game was written in Java Swing \n
 Enemy tanks are going to destroy the ally base.
-The player's mission is to protect the base. \n
+The player's mission is to protect the base \n

 ![Start menu](game/src/img/start.jpg)
 ![Stage one](game/src/img/stage_2.jpg)